A Storyteller That Got the Details Right

 It’s hard not to believe in ghosts when you are one.
 I hanged myself in a fit of truculence--stronger than pique, but not so dignified as despair--and regretted it before the thing was well begun.

 ****Sacred Monster (1989) A star was born in Jack Pine, the heartthrob of millions.
 But what price fame?
 This underrated book is a meditation on the craft and lifestyle of Hollywood actors.
 The crime element is present, but only as an afterthought.
 Amusingly, a Westlake nom de plume is killed off in passing: "This house, until recently owned by a television star named Holt who'd committed suicide when his series was canceled...."

-Humans (1992) This intriguing book pairs with Smoke below as some sort of sci-fi or metaphysical exploration with a crime caper element.
+Humans (1992) An intriguing book pairing with Smoke below as some sort of sci-fi or metaphysical exploration with a crime caper element.
 In Humans, the angel Ananayel is God’s covert operative setting up a "deniable" end of the Earth.
-It meanders a bit in the middle but the climax is very tense and exciting.
-Westlake clearly wrote this book to stretch his abilities; in the introduction he blames Evan Hunter for encouraging him to try something on a bigger canvas.
+It meanders in the middle - one wonders if he was trying to make the wordcount of someone like Stephen King - but the climax is very tense and exciting.
+In the introduction Westlake blames Evan Hunter for encouraging him to try something on a bigger canvas.

 Baby, Would I Lie?
 (1994) The fine sequel to Trust Me on This explores the world of country music.

 Smoke (1995) A cigarette corporation tries to prove that melanoma isn’t so bad and finds the secret to invisibility in the process.
 A burglar - yes, it’s a Westlake book - accidentally becomes the test case.
 Chapter 49 begins with the longest Westlake sentence: 183 words, a joke about Henry James.
 Westlake told me once that as much as he loved reading Anthony Powell, he worried that Powell was a bad influence on his sentence length.
 "Shorter sentences are usually better," Westlake said.